lane-willis/notes/cgcs-staff-information/github-flowchart.md

 ---

 # Github FlowChart
+This flowchart is an unlinked table of contents that gives the staff a way to see and understand the setup of the GitHub pages.

 ## Home Page
   * Landing page for the CGCS Knowledge base.
 Has links to the main website and welcome information.